 More Jobs For Contractors Who Can Answer These Questions

 A typical client is looking at paying their roofing contractor upwards of $7k for basic 3-tab shingles – so, how can you ease their stress?
-Fair prices and solid work might help.
-But will they be enough to get hired?
+As such, fair prices and solid work might help. however, will they be enough to get hired?

 Potential clients tend to ask their contractors a lot of the same questions.
-If you prepare yourself with answers, you will jump past the competition and secure more jobs.
+As such, if you prepare yourself with answers, you will jump past the competition and secure more jobs.
 It’s pretty simple.
 This article will look at 4 typical questions for roofing contractors – and how to give the best response.

 1. Are you fully licensed here?
 (And can I see proof?)